Identified (UFO): Plot

-Increasing UFO activity brings (as shown in the episode "Confetti Check A-O.K.") the United States, the Soviet Union, the United Kingdom, France and West Germany together to combat the perceived threat.
-While en route to a secret meeting with the British Prime Minister, Colonel Ed Straker and General Henderson's (Ed Bishop and Grant Taylor) car and two escorting police motorcycles are attacked by a UFO.
+Increasing UFO activity brings (as shown in the later episode "Confetti Check A-O.K.") the United States, the Soviet Union, the United Kingdom, France and West Germany together to combat the perceived threat.
+While en route to a secret meeting with the British Prime Minister, Colonel Ed Straker and General Henderson's (Ed Bishop and Grant Taylor) car and its police motorcycle escorts are attacked by a UFO.
 Straker is thrown clear but Henderson is seriously wounded.

 By 1980, the international community has established a secret organisation – SHADO (the Supreme Headquarters, Alien Defence Organisation) – in Britain to track and deal with incoming UFO threats.
 Straker is now in command of this organisation.
 SHADO is hidden beneath Harlington-Straker, a working film studio used as cover for the underground base.
 Straker's cover involves being a film producer.

 Following a fire at Westbrook Electronics, Colonel Freeman (George Sewell) is piloting a transporter aircraft from Los Angeles carrying top-secret equipment to track UFOs in deep space, as well as its creator Colonel Virginia Lake (Wanda Ventham).
 SID, the Space Intruder Detector – a tracking satellite that detects incoming UFOs – reports a spacecraft heading for the North Atlantic.

 SHADO Moonbase launches three interceptors which fire on the UFO.
 However, it manages to escape destruction.
 SHADO control authorise Skydiver submarine to launch the Sky 1 interceptor aircraft piloted by Captain Peter Carlin.
 The UFO enters the atmosphere and fires at the transporter, but is shot down by Sky 1 and disintegrates in the ocean.

 An injured alien occupant survives the crash and is taken to SHADO's medical laboratory for analysis.
 The effects of Earth's atmosphere cause the alien to revert to his true age and die.
 Following an autopsy, SHADO discover that the alien has numerous organ transplants harvested from humans.
 It transpires that the alien's heart comes from Carlin's sister, who disappeared in the incident shown at the beginning.